Miguel2-richardson/LIBS/README.md

 numpy;
 and openpyxl.

-Several user defined functions included as well.
+Several user defined functions for handeling LIBS data.

-draft2 uses keras to create a neural network from model data. predicttest used to test nn on lab data.
+draft2 is an example that uses keras to create a neural network from model data. predicttest is an example used to test the nn generated from draft2.